Lightning-AI/ecosystem-ci/README.md

 Here are pre-requisites for your project before adding to the Lightning EcoSystem CI:

-- Your project already include some **python tests with PyTorch Lightning** as a dependency
+- Your project already includes some **Python tests with PyTorch Lightning** as a dependency
 - You'll be a **contact/responsible** person to resolve any issues that the CI finds in the future for your project

 ### Adding your own project config